digitalcytometry/ecotyper/README.md

     containing only negative values with the sign inverted.
 These two matrices are subsequently concatenated to produce
     ![V_i^\*](http://chart.apis.google.com/chart?cht=tx&chl=V_i%5E%2A "V_i^*").
-    <br/> For each cell type, EcoTyper only applies NMF once for the rank
+    <br/> For each cell type, EcoTyper only applies NMF for the rank
     selected in step 3.
+As before, the NMF algorithm is applied multiple times (we recommend at least 50) with different starting seeds, for robustness.

 6.  **Extracting cell state information**: The NMF output resulting from step 5 is parsed and cell state information is extracted for the